Landscape Alterations

 5. Ask peers on The Rater Collective on Slack for opinions to gain more knowledge and develop as a rater.

-• Depth: if the region is a biodiversity hotspot; if the company/industry has been linked to the decline in the abundance of species; the range (in km) by which the ecological impacts spreads, etc.
+• Scale: if the region is a biodiversity hotspot; if the company/industry has been linked to the decline in the abundance of species; the range (in km) by which the ecological impacts spreads, etc.

-• Persistence: how long it takes to rehabilitate/reclaim disturbed land; If the land disturbed results in the extinction of species (endemic species); the land reclamation rate and biodiversity conservation impact rather than company efforts alone, etc.
+• Irremediability: how long it takes to rehabilitate/reclaim disturbed land; If the land disturbed results in the extinction of species (endemic species); the land reclamation rate and biodiversity conservation impact rather than company efforts alone, etc.

 Related